 An AI music generator with an intuitive interface, Ecrett Music provides a variety of different scenes, moods and genres you can align your video to.
 With the ease of use at the forefront of this royalty-free music generator, Ecrett Music was designed by musicians and composers for musicians and composers, born out of the need to help content creators choose the tunes enhancing their creations.

 The process is simple, upload a video, choose the type of scene and mood associated with it and have an individually curated soundtrack adjusted to the vibes you are after.
 Examples of which range from calm and chill to suspenseful and powerful.
+As a side note they have more recently launched the ‘big brother’ to Ecrett and hailed it Soundraw.

 Check it out here.